+Client-side Implementation

-Client-side Implementation-The file, Clientmain.c (available in AN0179-SC01.zip file), runs on the PC client and is coded in ANSI C. For details of this implementation, see Client-Side Implementation.
-The flowchart for the client-side software is displayed in Figure 3 on page 9.
+The file, Clientmain.c (available in AN0179-SC01.zip file), runs on the PC client and is coded in ANSI C. For details of this implementation, see Client-Side Implementation.
+Figure 3 on page 10 displays the flowchart for the client-side software.

+Server-side Implementation

-Server-side Implementation-The server-side software is implemented as a thread in the ZTP stack, and runs on the eZ80F91 web server.
-For details of this implementation, see Server-Side Implementation.
-The flowchart for the server-side software is displayed in Figure 4 on page 10.
+The server-side software is implemented as a thread in the ZTP stack, and runs on the eZ80F91 web server.
+For details on this implementation, see Server-Side Implementation on page 4.
+Figure 3 on page 10 displays the flowchart for the server-side software.
 The client and server exchange data messages in the form of UDP datagrams.

-The following sections describe the details of the client-side and the server-side implementations.
+Following sections describe the details of the client-side and the server-side implementations: